Azure/openapi-diff/README.md

                      at "/Users/vishrut/oad_output".
   -j, --inJson       A boolean flag indicating whether output format of the
-                     messages is json.                 [boolean] [default: true] -s, --strict       If true, then checking should be strict, in other words, breaking changes are errors intead of warnings.
+                     messages is json.                 [boolean] [default: true] -h, --help         Show help                                         [boolean]
-                                                      [boolean] [default: false]
-  -h, --help         Show help                                         [boolean]

 ```